esito/dbmasker/README.md

 ![DBmasker service](images/dbmasker.png)

-Unpack the resulting zip to the java `hotelsample` project.
+Unpack the resulting zip to the java `hotelsample` project you downloaded/cloned from github.
 It unzips the generated source into the `src-gen` folder and the `pom.xml` and `readme.md` to the hotelsample project root.

 ## Prepare and setup ##